uwdata/arquero/docs/api/expressions.md

 ### <a id="limitations">Limitations</a>

 A number of JavaScript features are not allowed in table expressions, including internal function definitions, variable updates, and `for` loops.
-The *only* function calls allowed are those provided by the `op` object.
+The *only* function calls allowed are those provided by the `op` object. ([Why?
+Read below for more...](#why-op-functions-only))

 Most notably, **closures are not supported**.
 As a result, table expressions can not access variables defined in the enclosing scope.
 To define expression variables, use the [table `params` method](table#params) method to bind a parameter value to a table context.
 Parameters can then be accessed by including a second argument to a table expression; all bound parameters are available as properties of that argument (default name `$`):